lvillis/jenkins-sdk-rust/README.md

 ---

-**jenkins-sdk-rust** is an ergonomic Rust SDK designed for interacting seamlessly with Jenkins APIs.
-Inspired by popular Rust SDKs such as the GitLab SDK, it provides a structured, idiomatic Rust API with support for both synchronous and asynchronous requests.
+`jenkins-sdk-rust` provides a modern, ergonomic interface for talking to Jenkins—from tiny CLI utilities to production services.
+The crate ships **both asynchronous (Tokio) _and_ blocking** clients, exposes each REST endpoint as a strongly-typed value, and offers a chainable builder with ready-made middleware such as **automatic CSRF-crumb fetching** and * *exponential back-off retries**.

 ## ✨ Features

-- **Async & Sync Clients**: Support for both synchronous and asynchronous workflows using Tokio and Reqwest.
-- **Idiomatic Rust Interface**: Designed with clear traits and endpoint structures following Rust best practices.
-- **Flexible Response Handling**: Built-in support for JSON deserialization and raw text responses.
-- **Robust Error Handling**: Comprehensive error management with clear, descriptive error messages.
-- **Comprehensive Documentation**: Rich documentation compatible with `cargo doc`.
+* **Async & Blocking** – pick the I/O model that fits your project at _compile time_.
+The default feature set builds the async client; enable `blocking-client` when you need synchronous calls.
+* **Type-safe endpoints** – each API call is represented by a zero-cost struct implementing `Endpoint`; responses deserialize into concrete Rust types.
+* **Composable middleware** – add automatic retries, CSRF crumbs, custom transports, or roll your own.
+* **No magic strings** – URL construction, query/form encoding, error mapping, and JSON decoding are handled for you.
+* **Pure Rust, small deps** – built on [`reqwest`](https://crates.io/crates/reqwest) with `rustls` TLS by default.

 ## 🚀 Supported API Endpoints

 - **Job Management**
     - [x] Retrieve jobs information
     - [x] Fetch console logs
     - [x] Trigger builds with parameters
     - [x] Stop ongoing builds

 - **Queue Management**
     - [x] Retrieve build queue details

 - **Executor Management**
     - [x] Retrieve executor statistics and status

 ## 📥 Installation